 CO3: improve their conceptual knowledge and develop critical thinking.

-Course Code: MCMS-3096

-Course Title: Seminar
+Masters of Commerce (Semester-III) Session: 2021-22 Course Code: MCMS-3096 Course Title: Seminar Max.

-Max.
 Marks: 50

 The topics for the seminar will be discussed with the students in the class and it will be conducted internally.